jstalker84/fortigatehealthcheck/README.md

 - **Argument Parsing**: Flexible command-line arguments using `argparse`
 - **Error Handling**: Improved error messages within parsers and connection logic

+- **Flexible IP/Hostname Input**:
+  - Multiple target devices (IPs or FQDNs) can be processed in a single run.
+  - IPs/Hostnames can be provided via:
+    - Comma-separated list in `fortigate_config.ini` (e.g., `fortigate = 1.1.1.1, device.example.com, 2.2.2.2`).
+    - Comma-separated list via the `--fortigate` command-line argument.
+    - Interactive prompt: Choose to enter a comma-separated list or specify a path to a text file.
+  - **Text File Input**: Load IPs/Hostnames from a `.txt` file (one entry per line; comments with `#` and empty lines ignored).
+  - **Sample File Generation**: If loading from a non-existent text file, the script offers to create a sample file with formatting instructions.
+  - **Input Validation**: All IP/Hostname inputs are validated for correct syntax (IPv4, IPv6, basic FQDN).
+Invalid entries are logged and skipped.

 ## Usage

+### Providing Target FortiGate IPs/Hostnames

+There are several ways to specify the FortiGate devices to check:

+1.  **Configuration File (`fortigate_config.ini`)**: This is recommended for managing a list of devices.
+    ```ini
+    [Connection]
+    jumphost = your.jumphost.ip_or_hostname  ; Optional
+    jumphost_user = your_jumphost_username    ; Optional
+    fortigate = 192.168.1.10, device1.example.com, 10.0.5.30 ; Comma-separated IPs/Hostnames
+    fortigate_user = admin                    ; Common username for all FortiGates
+    ```
+2.  **Command-Line Argument (`--fortigate`)**:
+    ```bash
+    python fortigate_health_check.py --fortigate "192.168.1.10,device.example.com"
+    ```
+3.  **Interactive Prompt**: If no IPs/Hostnames are found from the config file or CLI, the script will ask:
+    ```
+    How do you want to provide FortiGate IPs/Hostnames?
+    1. Enter comma-separated list
+    2. Load from a text file
+    Enter choice (1 or 2):
+    ```
+    - If you choose `1`, you'll be prompted to type or paste a comma-separated list.
+    - If you choose `2`, you'll be prompted for the path to a text file.
+If the file doesn't exist, you'll be asked if you want to create a sample file at that path.
+The script will then exit for you to populate the file.
+      Example `your_ips.txt` content:
+      ```
+      # My FortiGates
+      192.168.1.10
+      device1.example.com
+      # 10.0.5.30  (This one is commented out)
+      ```

 ### Configuration File (Recommended)